elmo0082/pathutils/README.md

 # pathutils
-Bunch of few path utils (get home directory for the current machine/user; automatically add your source directories to the python path)
+Bunch of few path utils:
+ - Get home and data directories for the current machine/user;
+ - Automatically add your source directories to the python path

 ### Creating a .pth config file
 - First, make sure to update the `pathutils/get_dir_paths.py` file with your paths and source dirs
-- Run the `create_pth_fil.py` script using your current python environment
+- Run the `create_pth_file.py` script on the machine you want to use
 - Copy the config.pth file inside the `site-package` folder of your environment (that could look something like `~/anaconda3/envs/ENV_NAME/lib/python3.7/site-packages/`) and you are good to go.
-All your packages will be available
+All your packages (including this one) will be available